Delta Air Lines Flight 1989: Landing

 After pilots reported an unruly Middle Eastern passenger and due to confusion and lack of communication between Boston and Cleveland, Delta ordered Flight 1989 to land at Cleveland.
 The flight reversed course over Toledo, Ohio, and landed uneventfully in Cleveland at 09:47, some six minutes after Boston Center called NEADS and told of Delta 1989.
 The Federal Bureau of Investigation (FBI) and city SWAT team evacuated the airport and held the aircraft at gunpoint on the tarmac for two hours, though all passengers were cleared.
 After an investigation by local and FBI authorities, it was concluded there was no threat aboard Delta 1989.
 As noted by the 9/11 Commission report, "During the course of the morning, there were multiple erroneous reports of hijacked aircraft.
 The report of American 11 heading south—after American 11 had already crashed into WTC 1—was the first; Delta 1989 was the second".

 Consolidated timeline

-All times (EDT) and actions are taken from the official National Commission on Terrorist Attacks Upon the United States (9/11 Commission) Report and Public Testimony.
+All times EDT and actions are taken from the official 9/11 Commission Report and public testimony: